Thabuki/gta-sync-radio/README.md

 - Looped audio files with automatic position calculation
 - Station modals with tracklists
 - Mobile-friendly with swipe support

+## Known Issues

+- **Sync drift**: There may be a drift of approximately 20 seconds between users due to network latency, buffer delays, and browser-specific playback timing.
+The Re-sync button can help minimize this drift.

 ## Usage